 - Science

 The Bureau of Land Management (BLM) manages for conditions that sustain land health on over 1 million acres of public rangelands.
 The BLM has traditionally assessed rangelands using small-scale data, but agency guidance suggests assessment of land health standards at watershed scales.
-We are exploring methods to integrate remotely sensed data into BLM land health processes.Exploring the Utility of Short Science Syntheses for Use in NEPA Analyses in the Bureau of Land Management
+We are exploring methods to integrate remotely sensed data into BLM land health processes.Developing short science syntheses for use in NEPA analyses and decisions in the Bureau of Land Management

-Use of scientific information is fundamental to understanding how proposed actions on public lands may impact the environment.
-However agencies often have limited time to compile and synthesize existing science on a topic.
-We are working with the Bureau of Land Management to explore the utility of short science syntheses for facilitating use of the best available science in public lands decisions.Understanding and fostering use of habitat models for rare plants in Bureau of Land Management planning and management decisions
+Scientific information is fundamental to understanding how proposed actions on public lands may impact the environment.
+However, agencies often have limited time to compile and synthesize existing science.
+We are working with the Bureau of Land Management to develop a new type of science product—short science syntheses—for facilitating use of the best available science in public lands decisions.Understanding and fostering use of habitat models for rare plants in Bureau of Land Management planning and management decisions

-The use of rare plant habitat models in public lands decisions can be hampered by factors such as a lack of understanding of or confidence in underlying data, a lack of access to models, and a lack of opportunity for model use in decisions.
-This project seeks to explore and suggest potential solutions to these challenges, facilitating greater use of habitat models in public lands decision-making.Providing a Climate Science Foundation for Updating the Integrated Rangeland Fire Management Strategy Actionable Science Plan
+The use of rare plant habitat models in land management decisions can be constrained by issues surrounding data access, model quality, and institutional capacity, among other factors.
+This project seeks to understand challenges associated with using habitat models and explore avenues for addressing these challenges to facilitate greater use of habitat models in public lands decision making.Providing a Climate Science Foundation for Updating the Integrated Rangeland Fire Management Strategy Actionable Science Plan

 The long-term success of management efforts in sagebrush habitats are increasingly complicated by the impacts of a changing climate throughout the western United States.
 These complications are most evident in the ongoing challenges of drought and altered rangeland fire regimes resulting from the establishment of nonnative annual grasses.
 The Integrated Rangeland Fire Management Strategy recognizeDeveloping a step-by-step process for assessing cumulative effects in the Bureau of Land Management

-The National Environmental Policy Act requires federal agencies to assess potential impacts of proposed actions as part of their decision-making processes.
-Due to the complex nature of cumulative effects analyses, many are currently limited in nature.
-We are working with the Bureau of Land Management to develop a process that staff can use to strengthen cumulative effects analyses.Developing a toolkit for coproducing actionable science with the Bureau of Land Management
+The National Environmental Policy Act (NEPA) requires federal agencies to assess potential impacts of proposed actions as part of their decision-making processes.
+Assessing potential cumulative effects is a challenging component of NEPA analyses.
+We are working with the Bureau of Land Management to develop a process that staff can use to strengthen cumulative effects analyses.Developing a toolkit for coproducing actionable science to support public land management

 Data included in this data set are from in-field and edge-of-field surveys that recorded the presence of erosional features and cover of vegetation and bare ground on 1786 Conservation Reserve Program fields across three types of conservation practices (grassland, wetland, and wildlife).
 Field sampling data were recorded across six US Department of Agriculture Farm Production Regions (Corn belt, LProbable and potential suitable habitat for 43 rare plant species in the California desert